amit1github/Sequelize-ORM-Migration/README.md

 # To understand HOW ORM & Migration Works:

-This repository serves as a fundamental boilerplate for swiftly setting up a backend infrastructure.
-When initiating the cloning process locally, be sure to replace the main branch repository URL with your own.

-## Features Included

 - **Basic Folder Structure:** Organized directory layout for a clean and scalable project.

 - **Database Connectivity:** Seamless integration with MySQL using Sequelize, offering robust success and error handling for database interactions.